Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevSecOps/Create SSL Cert with ACM and Route53 for AWS Services.md

 >[!info]
 >You can to use DDNS - for free but I think you will not have permission if you don't pay something for owner domain like enhanced DDNS, ...

 If you have your domain let back to AWS, and try to create `ACM` and `Route53` with AWS Portal or you can try with AWS CLI.
-Read about [[Tech Second Brain/Cloud/AWS/Cheatsheet and Troubleshoot|AWS Cheatsheet and Troubleshoot]] to figure out way to create for own AWS account
+Read about [[Awesome AWS Cloud|AWS Cheatsheet and Troubleshoot]] to figure out way to create for own AWS account

 Try to search `Certificate Manager`